bhunting/DOCS/Equipment/MachinesAndResources.md

 # Tools And Resources

-This document describes tools and resources in use for development.
+This document describes machines (virtual and physical) and related resources in use for development.

 TODO: merge AUC-relevant info from http://svusftceq/trac/sw/wiki/AucSwMachines